craic/arduino_power/PowerOnPowerOff.md

 **Note** you can use different Arduino pins but you might want to avoid pins 10-13 as these are used in the Serial Peripheral Interface (SPI).

+## Power Off using an Interrupt

+The software component of the Power Off circuit I just described works fine if the cycle time of the *loop()* function is short - say, around 1 second.
+But you might want a much longer cycle time if, for example, you want to measure a sensor value every 30 minutes by adding a long *delay()* to the loop.
+It would be nearly impossible to see the pushbutton press.

+In this situation we need to **interrupt** the program flow when the button is pressed.

+There are several ways to use **Interrupts** on the Arduino.
+I'm using a simple **External Interrupt* here.

+**NOTE** As well as changing the code, you need to switch the Power Off wire from **Pin 8** to **Pin 2**.

+*to be added*

+##Circuit using a PowerBoost Breakout Board

+*to be added*

 &nbsp;
 ##[Back to the README](README.md)